nus-cs2103-AY2223S1/tp/docs/UserGuide.md

     - Amount owed can only be an integer.
     - Amount owed must be non-negative.

-<div markdown="span" class="alert alert-success">ℹ **Note:** Notice how the student's name changed to red?
+<div markdown="span" class="alert alert-info">ℹ **Note:** Notice how the student's name changed to red?
 This is because the student now owes money!
 </div>

 6. Rates per Class (`rate/`):